concord-consortium/report-service/README.md

 ### Testing the rules

-We use the firestore emulator to test the rules: https://firebase.google.com/docs/firestore/security/test-rules-emulator
+The firebase emulator is used to test the rules: https://firebase.google.com/docs/firestore/security/test-rules-emulator

 The tests are in the `tests` folder.

-TODO: add details about running the tests
+Within the `tests` folder install the dependencies

+    npm install

+Start the emulator

+    npx firebase -c ../firebase.json emulators:start --only firestore

+In a new terminal run

+    FIRESTORE_EMULATOR_HOST=localhost:8080 npm test

+To run the emulator you need java installed.

 ### Anonymous Reports